zupaazhai/dancejs/readme.md

 ## DanceJS

-DanceJS :dancer: is alternative pattern to handle callback Javascript, make your code is easy to read and organize to your mind for coding.
+DanceJS :dancer: is alternative pattern to handle callback in Javascript, make your code is easy to read and organize your mind for coding.

 ## How to install